Train to Hong Kong airport suspended after violent protests

-HONG KONG (AP) - The operator of the express train to Hong Kong’s airport has suspended service as pro-democracy protesters gathered there following a day of violent clashes with police.
+HONG KONG (AP) - Service on the express train to Hong Kong’s airport was suspended Sunday as pro-democracy protesters gathered there following a day of violent clashes with police.

-MTR Corp. said Sunday trains from the airport on Chek Lap Kok island into the city still are running.
+Trains from the airport on Chek Lap Kok island into the city still were running, MTR Corp. said.

-Several hundred protesters have gathered at the airport following online calls to disrupt travel.
+Several hundred protesters have gathered at the airport, one of Asia’s busiest, following online calls to disrupt travel.
+Many carried umbrellas, a symbol of the protest movement.

+Hong Kong has been the scene of increasingly tense protests over the past three months.
+They started in opposition to a proposed extradition law but have expanded to include other grievances, demands for greater democracy and calls for the Chinese territory’s leader to step down.

+Police issued a statement warning that protesters were violating a court injunction against Sunday’s demonstration.
+A police statement said officers were preparing to clear away the protesters.

-That came after a day of clashes in which protesters threw gasoline bombs at government headquarters and police hit subway passengers with clubs and pepper spray.
+On Saturday, protesters threw gasoline bombs at government headquarters and police hit subway passengers with clubs and pepper spray.

 Also Sunday, about 200 people gathered at the British Consulate.